 Option Description Filtering Filtering Displays a table listing the rules in the filter.config file that deny or allow particular URL requests, and that keep or strip header information from client requests.
 Rules are applied based on first match in a top-down traversal of the list.
 If no rule matches, the request is allowed to proceed.
 NTLM and LDAP authentication rules are defined on the Authentication Realms tab and stored in the auth.config file (see its entry later in this table).
+For a detailed discussion of filtering rules, see Filtering Rules , page 156.
 Refresh Updates the table to display the most up-to-date rules in the filter.config file.
-Edit File Opens the configuration file editor for the filter.config file. filter.config Configuration File Editor rule display box Lists the rules currently stored in filter.config .
+Edit File Opens the configuration file editor for the filter.config file.

+Option Description filter.config Configuration File Editor rule display box Lists the rules currently stored in filter.config .
 Select a rule to edit it.
 The buttons on the left of the box allow you to delete or move the selected rule up or down in the list.
 Add Adds a new rule to the rule display box at the top of the configuration file editor page.
 Click Add after selecting or entering values for the rule.
 Set Updates the rule display box at the top of the configuration file editor page.
 Rule Type Specifies the rule type: Select allow to allow particular URL requests to bypass authentication; the proxy caches and serves the requested content.
 Select deny to deny requests for objects from specific destinations.
 When a request is denied, the client receives an access denied message.
 Select keep_hdr to specify which client request header information you want to keep.
 Select strip_hdr to specify which client request header information you want to strip.
 Note: The "radius" rule type is not supported.
 Primary Destination Type Lists the primary destination types: dest_domain is a requested domain name. dest_host is a requested hostname. dest_ip is a requested IP address. url_regex is a regular expression to be found in a URL.

-Option Description Primary Destination Value Specifies the value of the primary destination type.
-For example, if the primary destination type is dest_ip , the value for this field can be 123.456.78.9.
+Primary Destination Value Specifies the value of the primary destination type.
+For example, if the primary destination type is dest_ip , the value for this field might be 123.456.78.9.
 Additional Specifiers: Header Type Specifies the client request header information that you want to keep or strip.
 This option applies to only keep_hdr or strip_hdr rule types.
 Additional Specifiers: Realm (optional) Not supported.
+Additional Specifiers: Proxy Port (optional) Specifies the proxy port to match for this rule.
 Secondary Specifiers: Time Specifies a time range, such as 08:00-14:00.
 Secondary Specifiers: Prefix Specifies a prefix in the path part of a URL.
 Secondary Specifiers: Suffix Specifies a file suffix in the URL.

+Option Description

 Secondary Specifiers: Source IP Specifies the IP address of the client.

 Secondary Specifiers: Port Specifies the port in a requested URL.

-Secondary Specifiers: Method Specifies a request URL method: - get - post - put - trace Secondary Specifiers: Scheme Specifies the protocol of a requested URL.
-Options are: - HTTP - HTTPS - FTP (for FTP over HTTP only) Note: Although rtsp and mms are offered in the list, they are not supported.
-Secondary Specifiers: User-Agent Specifies the request header User-Agent value.
-Use this field to create application filtering rules that: Allow applications that don't properly handle authentication challenges to bypass authentication Block specified client-based applications from accessing the Internet Apply Applies the configuration changes.
+Secondary Specifiers: Specifies a request URL method:

+Method - get

+- post

+- put

+- trace

+Secondary Specifiers: Scheme Specifies the protocol of a requested URL.
+Options are:

+- HTTP

+- HTTPS

+FTP (for FTP over HTTP only)

+Note: rtsp and mms not supported.

+Secondary Specifiers: Specifies the request header User-Agent value.

+User-Agent Use this field to create application filtering rules that:

+Allow applications that don't properly handle authentication challenges to bypass authentication

+Block specified client-based applications from accessing the Internet

+Apply Applies the configuration changes.

 Close Exits the configuration file editor.

 Click Apply before you click Close ; otherwise, all configuration changes will be lost.

+Integrated Windows Authentication

+I .